hedyhli/outline.nvim/README.md

   },

   symbols = {
-    -- Symbols to ignore.
+    -- Filter by kinds (string) for symbols in the outline.
-    -- Possible values are the Keys in the icons table below. blacklist = {},
+    -- Possible kinds are the Keys in the icons table below.
+    -- A filter list is a string[] with an optional exclude (boolean) field.
+    -- The symbols.filter option takes either a filter list or ft:filterList -- key-value pairs.
+    -- Put  exclude=true  in the string list to filter by excluding the list of -- kinds instead.
+    -- Include all except String and Constant:
+    --   filter = { 'String', 'Constant', exclude = true }
+    -- Only include Package, Module, and Function:
+    --   filter = { 'Package', 'Module', 'Function' }
+    -- See more examples below.
+    filter = nil,

     -- You can use a custom function that returns the icon for each symbol kind.
     -- This function takes a kind (string) as parameter and should return an -- icon as string.